JonnyBurger/touchable-scale/README.md

 The prop `activeScale` controls the scale while the button is pressed.
 The default is `0.95`.

+There are no event objects in the `onPress` callback.
+See below in the disadvantages section.

+You can use the exported `TouchableScaleProps` type to create typed higher order components.

 ## Advantages over TouchableOpacity

 - `<TouchableScale>` is a joyful, modern-looking, animated Touchable.